 The impacts felt by our changing climate – from erratic weather events, to forced migration, flooding and drought – will produce many winners and losers during the coming decades.
-It is a long-term trend of which an ever-growing number of investors are aware and starting to responding to, future-proofing their portfolios in a way that mitigates climate-related risks while taking full advantage of the opportunities that are thrown up as a result, including the booming clean energy market.
+It is a long-term trend of which an ever-growing number of investors are aware and starting to future-proof their portfolios in a way that mitigates climate-related risks while taking full advantage of the opportunities that are thrown up as a result, including the booming clean energy market.

 It is for this reason that the Financial Stability Board’s (FSB) Task Force on Climate-related Financial Disclosures (TCFD) has been so warmly welcomed.
 The G20, quite rightly, pointed out the 2°C-warming target set out in the Paris Agreement, as well as global finances in general, could potentially be compromised because climate change is not priced into financial markets.
 Investors have long held an interest in climate-related data.
 But the way in which they make decisions has been somewhat constrained by current disclosure from investee companies.
 It is not more disclosure that is required, rather better and more useful information, says the investment community.

 In response, the FSB, the Mark Carney-chaired body charged with promoting global financial stability, came up with the TCFD, which is itself headed up by former New York Mayor Michael Bloomberg.
 The aim: to help companies come up with clearer, better and more consistent disclosures on climate risks and opportunities – with “material climate-related information” becoming part of corporate financial filings.

 Ultimately, the Task Force is to help companies understand what financial markets want from disclosure – information that can help investors measure and respond to climate change risks.